Everything You Want to Know About Startup Funding Stages

 The pre-seed startup funding stage is defined as the time when a startup is just getting started.
 This is the earliest stage of startup funding when the founders are trying to get their idea off the ground.
 The startup owners at this stage need to ensure that their product idea fits the market demand, go through proof of concept (POC), gather an effective core team, and build a minimum viable product.

-The pre-seed funding can be obtained in a short time, though sometimes it can take much longer, depending on the business model and nature of the company.
+Pre-seed funding can be obtained in a short time, though sometimes it can take much longer, depending on the business model and nature of the company.
 The most common funders at this stage are the founders of the business themselves, their close friends, relatives, and supporters.
 It is most likely that the investors do not get startup equity in the company in exchange for their investment.

-The Potential Investors in Pre-Seed Rounds:
+The Potential Investors in Pre-Seed Rounds

 The most common investors in the pre-seed stage are:

-• Entrepreneurs who are just starting their business;
+• entrepreneurs who are just starting their business;

-• Family and friends;
+• family and friends;

-• Incubators and early-stage venture funds (Micro VCs).
+• early-stage venture funds (Micro VCs).

 Startup Valuation in the Pre-Seed Stage